stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

   Reason: supplies foundational viewpoints on set theoretic universes and real models that underlie the analytic_field semantics used for Yang Mills state spaces.

 * Q011 (BH_MATH_NS_L3_011)
-  Reason: provides a parallel template for treating nonlinear PDE existence and regularity as an effective-layer tension problem, which Q012 reuses in the gauge theory setting.
+  Reason: provides a parallel template for treating nonlinear PDE existence and regularity as an effective layer tension problem, which Q012 reuses in the gauge theory setting.

 * Q032 (BH_PHYS_QTHERMO_L3_032)
   Reason: offers tools for relating microscopic quantum field spectra to macroscopic thermodynamic behavior, needed when interpreting mass gaps and confinement as spectral_tension patterns.